 by Dr. Madhav Prabhu

-Now that we know when we are celebrating it, we should know of the dilemmas faced by ever Devi during the festival.
-But before that understand why the Devis face this dilemma, one essentially they have to look beautiful during the dandia, and by looking beautiful it has to be for more than the neighbor or the friends, I, however, find every woman beautiful so don’t get feminist with me.
+Now that we know when we are celebrating it, we should know of the dilemmas faced by every Devi during the festival.
+But before that understand why the Devis face this dilemma, essentially they have to look beautiful during the dandia, and by looking beautiful it has to be for more than the neighbor or the friends, I, however, find every woman beautiful so don’t get feminist with me.

-The dilemma starts with which color to wear, and suddenly like the declaration of eid, there is this declaration of the colors for the nine days which start appearing on social media without any warning.
+The dilemma starts with which color to wear, and suddenly like the declaration of Eid, there is this declaration of the colors for the nine days which starts appearing on social media without any warning.
 Well it’s not that difficult and there are nine forms of Devi who are worshiped during this period and the color goes according to the form, it has something to do with the day of the week too.
-If you start Monday your colors will be as follows: white, red, royal blue, yellow, green, grey and orange so if Navaratri starts on Monday you have to wear white on that day and the rest of the colors follow and then if the days are repeated you have pink and purple to fill in, so if you have a second Monday coming you don’t wear white, you wear pink.
+If you start Monday your colors will be as follows: white, red, royal blue, yellow, green, grey, and orange so if Navaratri starts on Monday you have to wear white on that day and the rest of the colors follow and then if the days are repeated you have pink and purple to fill in, so if you have a second Monday coming you don’t wear white, you wear pink.
 To me every Devi looks beautiful in any color but if she insists she should go ahead.
 The colors are all vibrant and can add so much more excitement to life, the men sometimes try to match it with their shirt color, but it’s only Govinda who can carry a green or a yellow I guess, not thinking of pink at all.
-My only complaint is that these colors leave men with no option than to stick to their whites and blues, but then again the colors are meant for Devis and not Danawas.
+My only complaint is that these colors leave men with no option but to stick to their whites and blues, but then again the colors are meant for Devis and not Danawas.
 The groups of Devis all dressed in the same color and posing for a photograph is quite a common sight in these days.

 For an ordinary middle-class male, the dilemma would stop here but women are from Venus and it never stops at this, the next innocents to come under fire are the tailors, they are in my view victims of their own creativity and designs and you will understand this if you ever visit a ladies tailor with your Devi.
-When we were small, blouses were blouses and I remember an aunty who took an old blouse for measurements and stitched a new one based on that size, there was just the one design and that’s it, the emphasis was on matching it with the saree.
-Today a blouse is a fashion statement, backless, strapless, string, knot, u shaped, v-shaped and so on, so many problems our Devis face picking up a blouse, luckily we men have it simple, our shirts are either with a collar or collarless and we are done.
-The tailor takes measurements which almost always leave something wanting as no Devi is easily satisfied whatever he does.
-But then there are the lehangas, the skirts, the saree, the ghagras and the dresses which compensate for minor mistakes.
+When we were small, blouses were blouses and I remember an aunty who took an old blouse for measurements and stitched a new one based on that size, there was just one design and that’s it, the emphasis was on matching it with the saree.
+Today a blouse is a fashion statement, backless, strapless, string, knot, u-shaped, v-shaped and so on, so many problems our Devis face picking up a blouse, luckily we men have it simple, our shirts are either with a collar or collarless and we are done.
+The tailor takes measurements which almost always leave something wanting as no Devi is easily satisfied with whatever he does.
+But then there are the lehangas, the skirts, the saree, the ghagras, and the dresses which compensate for minor mistakes.
 For us men, it’s a happy feeling to see a Devi, dressed to her satisfaction, and when she gives that one beautiful smile, it feels like you are with an apsara even though they left with nothing in your pockets, thinking of the upcoming Diwali becomes a nightmare at such times.

-The Dilemma does not stop here, the next pick is the dance classes, in the entire year our Devis and Danawas find only these days to dance and so the steps have to be perfect and so, as necessity is the birth of every creation, we do have the birth of several dance classes in the city.
+The Dilemma does not stop here, the next pick is the dance classes, in the entire year our Devis and Danawas find only these days to dance and so the steps have to be perfect and, as necessity is the birth of every creation, we do have the birth of several dance classes in the city.
 Which one to pick is very difficult.
-The garbha or dandia you can say is essentially a dance dedicated to the goddess to please her with your devotion, has now developed few commercial overtones but due to COVID no events this year, you can see the dandia sticks which are sold around the city, decorated and bedazzled, gone are the days of plain sticks with a red paint.
+The garbha or dandia you can say is essentially a dance dedicated to the goddess to please her with your devotion, has now developed a few commercial overtones, you can see the dandia sticks which are sold around the city, decorated and bedazzled, gone are the days of plain sticks with red paint.
 No dance class is empty and it is their season of plentiful with Devis of all ages and body types trying to put their best foot forward, the Danawas also try but simply lack the grace.
 The several paid Dandias with attractive prizes are not to be missed.
 Every street also has a free for all dandia and nobody can complain.
 The Devis who otherwise refuse to give darshan except on mobile phones suddenly show their Pragat Avatar, the goddess who otherwise refuse to leave the TV soaps are out in their numbers, the Devis who otherwise refuse to exercise suddenly show zeal and stamina, well you cannot guess the Adbhut Mayas of the Devis I guess, never underestimate them ever.
 Men also move a few steps but most are like me they have two left legs.

 And then the nine days are over and life comes back to a standstill, the Devis, however, have one last rite and that is to teach a lesson to the by now vanquished Danawas and that’s the demand for a ransom of gold.
-Dasara is one of the three and a half Muhurtas to purchase gold, and I don’t know who made this rule but it is heavy on my pocket too and the Devis now face their last dilemmas, which design to purchase and which ornament to put that design on, this actually is not that simple, the design has to be unique, it should not be worn by any other Devi in the friends circle and should leave the Danawa some money for the Diwali saree too, but devine as she is, she manages it perfectly well and again the smile is priceless.
+Dasara is one of the three and a half Muhurtas to purchase gold, and I don’t know who made this rule but it is heavy on my pocket too and the Devis now face their last dilemmas, which design to purchase and which ornament to put that design on, this actually is not that simple, the design has to be unique, it should not be worn by any other Devi in the friend’s circle and should leave the Danawa some money for the Diwali saree too, but divine as she is, she manages it perfectly well and again the smile is priceless.